seanbreckenridge/browserexport/README.md

 ### inspect

 ```
-Usage: ffexport inspect SQLITE_DB
+Usage: ffexport inspect [OPTIONS] SQLITE_DB

   Extracts history/site metadata from one sqlite database.

-Provide a firefox
-  history sqlite databases as the first argument.
-Drops you into a REPL to
+  Provide a firefox history sqlite databases as the first argument.
+Drops
-  access the data.
+  you into a REPL to access the data.

+Options:
+  --json  Print result to STDOUT as JSON
 ```

 As an example: